Coding a Graceful Breadcrumb Navigation Menu in CSS3

 </div>

-Internally I’ve built the breadcrumbs using an unordered list.
+Internally, I’ve built the breadcrumbs using an unordered list.
 There are so many unique ways to customize styled HTML lists, and breadcrumbs are just one of them.
 You may notice I’ve given the initial list item a class of “first“.
-This is needed for some extra padding to keep the menu items in-line.
-Additionally a small span block is added so we have a proper left border which doesn’t overlap the background image.
+This is needed for some extra padding to keep the menu items in line.
+Additionally, a small span block is added so we have a proper left border that doesn’t overlap the background image.

 Menu Without Images